Fauli/dj-table/README.md

 The front of the DJ table with small spaces for decoration, i.e. singles, plants, lava lamp, etc.

-## Cut lists
+## Cut list

-After creating the model, I prepared optimized cut lists based on the table of the list of wood cuts above.
+After creating the model, I prepared optimized cut list based on the table of the list of wood cuts above.
 I used a software I found online to draw the images.
 I came up with 2 different versions:

 <p float="left">
   <img src="images/try-1-piece-1.png" width="50%" />